 People are often concerned about the regular use of laxatives, fearing that they will not be able to have a bowel movement when the laxative is stopped.
 However, there is little to no evidence that laxatives are "addictive" or that using laxatives increases the risk of constipation in the future.
 Instead, use of laxatives for at least several months can actually prevent long-term problems with constipation.

-Topical nifedipine and topical nitroglycerin — Topical nifedipine is a blood pressure medication that works by reducing the internal anal sphincter pressure.
-Nifedipine is available in pill form for other indications, but is best used for fissure treatment when compounded into gel form and applied directly to the fissure.
-Topical treatment with 0.2 percent nifedipine four times a day has few side effects.
+Topical nifedipine and topical nitroglycerin — Topical nifedipine works by reducing the internal anal sphincter pressure.
+Nifedipine is available in pill form for other indications (eg, to treat high blood pressure), but is best used for fissure treatment when compounded into gel form and applied directly to the fissure.
+Topical treatment with 0.2 to 0.3 percent nifedipine two to four times a day has few side effects.

 Nitroglycerin works to dilate blood vessels, increasing blood flow to injured tissues.
 It also works to reduce pressure in the internal anal sphincter, which decreases pain and further facilitates healing.

-The dosage of nitroglycerin is usually a small, pea-sized dot of 0.2 percent ointment applied around the anal opening two to three times daily, as well as before and after bowel movements.
-This strength of nitroglycerin must be compounded (custom-made) by a pharmacist.
+The dosage of nitroglycerin is usually a small, pea-sized dot of 0.2 to 0.4 percent ointment applied around the anal opening two times daily.
+The lower strength of nitroglycerin must be compounded (custom-made) by a pharmacist.
+The higher strength of nitroglycerin ointment is now available commercially as “Rectiv” (Actavis, Inc).
 It is very important to use the correct strength and amount of nitroglycerin ointment to avoid dangerous side effects.
 It is also important to wash the hands before and after applying the ointment.